 As in most far eastern cities, it is improbable that you will consider sending your child to a public school unless your family is at least partially Vietnamese or you are intent on integrating your offspring into the culture.
 Teaching methods are entirely different, on the lines of children being ‘seen and not heard’.
 There is a move to modernise the system and it is now possible to find public schools with a more western approach, however, you will find it very hard to slot your child in, as these are hugely over-subscribed.

 There are some excellent academic schools with stunning results, particularly for the IB Diploma, with graduates scoring way above the global average.
-Also, it can be a pressurised environment for children coming out of a western school and they can find themselves overwhelmed by the number of local students.
+Unfortunately, it can also be a pressurised environment for children coming out of a western school and they can find themselves overwhelmed by the number of local students.